Skip to main content

 Complete Testing

-Ensure all checklist items pass in test mode
+Ensure all checklist items pass with the test credentials and routes assigned to your account

 2